 It's telling that although more women suffer from stroke each year than men, the majority of women aren't aware of this fact.
-As is the case with heart attacks, stroke is often perceived as occurring mostly in men.
+Like heart attacks, stroke is often perceived as occurring mostly in men.

 Understanding your risks empowers you to take steps to prevent a stroke.
 And being aware of the symptoms will enable you to get treatment faster if you do have a stroke, when every second counts.